rahul0007/AndroidTask/README.md

-# Restaurant Floor Plan Designer

-Plan your restaurant or café seating with ease.
+# Plan your restaurant or cafe seating easily.

-Start with a blank floor and arrange tables and chairs anywhere you like.
+Start with an empty floor plan and place tables and chairs wherever you want.
-Drag to move, pinch to rotate or resize, and experiment with different layouts until everything feels perfect.
+Move, rotate, them with your fingers until the layout looks right.
-Save your design and open a full-screen preview to see how the space will look before you set up in real life—just like sketching on paper, only faster.
+Save your design and open a full-screen preview to see how it will look in real life.

 ---